TamasKn/kraken2-guide/index.md

 - **Pavian:** A web-based tool for interactive visualization and analysis of metagenomic classification results (supports Kraken/Bracken reports).

 - **GraPhlAn:** A tool for creating circular taxonomic trees with abundance annotations.

-#### **Bash:**
-While Bash itself is primarily a command-line tool and does not include direct visualization capabilities, you can use it to call other tools or manipulate files before visualizing them.
-A common approach is utilizing command-line utilities and file converters.

-- **awk:** Can be used to filter and summarize the output data from Bracken reports.
-- **sed:** Useful for text manipulation and data formatting in the report files.
-- **gnuplot:** A powerful command-line plotting utility that can be scripted to visualize data, though it requires some setup to parse the specific format of Bracken output files.

 #### **Python:**